anonymous-corgi/mont/src/notes/Android_Tests.md

     + Limit and be explicit about which classes know about other classes
     + Use constructor injection
     + Keep Android code out of the view model

+  + #### Note:
+    1. Android Component is hard to test.
+    2. Asynchronized
+    3. static fields and methods

 - ### 2.
 Test Tools: